-- i) the amount, duration and scope of State Plan Services and an explanation of any service limitations or exclusions; - ii) a specific statement that provides: "this managed care plan may not cover all your health care expenses.
-Read your contract (handbook) carefully to determine which health care services are covered;" - iii) how to contact Member Services and a description of its function; - iv) how to choose Providers within a level of care; - v) how to obtain emergency transportation and non-emergency medically necessary transportation; - vi) the extent to which and how Members may obtain benefits from Out-of-Network Providers; - vii) the counseling or referral services the Primary Contractor does not cover because of moral or religious objections.
-The Primary Contractor and its BH-MCO must inform Members on how they can obtain information from the Department about how and where to obtain the service; - viii) how to obtain services when a Member moves or visits out-ofcounty/out-of-state; - ix) explanation of the procedures for accessing Behavioral Health Services, including self-referred and Prior Authorized Services; - x) confidentiality protections, including access to clinical records by oversight agencies and through the Quality Management/Utilization Management program; - xi) information concerning methods for coordinating services for Members; - xii) how to obtain Medical Assistance Transportation Program (MATP) services; - xiii) phone numbers of the BH advocacy agencies; - xiv) phone number of the Department's Fraud and Abuse hotline; - xv) The Primary Contractor and contracted Providers must not discriminate against staff, agents or Members receiving services regardless of their race, color, national origin, ethnicity, actual or perceived sexual orientation, age, gender identity or gender expression or disability;
+- i. the amount, duration and scope of State Plan Services including EPSDT services and an explanation of any service limitations or exclusions; - ii. a specific statement that provides: "this managed care plan may not cover all your health care expenses.
+Read your contract (handbook) carefully to determine which health care services are covered;" - iii. how to contact Member Services and a description of its function; - iv. how to choose Providers within a level of care; - v. the counseling or referral services the Primary Contractor and its BH-MCO does not cover because of moral or religious objections.
+The Primary Contractor and its BH-MCO must inform Members on how they can obtain information from the Department about how and where to obtain the service; - vi. how to obtain emergency transportation and non-emergency medically necessary transportation; - vii. the extent to which and how Members may obtain benefits from Out-of-Network Providers: - viii. how to obtain services when a Member moves or visits out-of-county/out-of-state; - ix. how to obtain emergency services; - x. how to obtain non-emergency services after hours - xi. explanation of the procedures for accessing Behavioral Health Services, including self-referred services and services that require prior authorization; - xii. confidentiality protections, including access to clinical records by oversight agencies and through the Quality Management/Utilization Management program; - xiii. information concerning methods for coordinating services for Members; - xiv. how to obtain Medical Assistance Transportation Program (MATP) services; - xv. phone numbers of the BH advocacy agencies;

-- xvi) Information on Advance Directives (mental health power of attorney and mental health declarations) for adult Members, including: - a) The description of State law, if applicable. - b) The process for notifying the Member of any changes in applicable State law as soon as possible, but no later than 90 days after the effective date of the change. - c) Any limitation the Primary Contractor or its BH-MCO has regarding implementation of mental health advanced directives as a matter of conscience. - d) The process for Members to file a Complaint concerning noncompliance with the mental health advanced directive requirements with the Primary Contractor and DOH. - e) How to request written information on Advance Directive policies. - xvii) information to adult Members regarding Member rights. - xviii) explanation of the operation of the BH-MCO. - xix) explanation of how Members are assisted in making appointments and obtaining services including the explanation of procedures for accessing self-referred and Prior Authorized Services. - xx) explanation of how Members are assisted to obtain transportation through MATP. - xxi) explanation of how Member Complaints and Grievances are handled. - xxii) explanation of rights, which must include the following: - a) each Member will be treated with respect and with due consideration for his or her dignity and privacy; - b) each Member will receive information on available treatment options and alternatives, presented in a manner appropriate to the Member's condition and ability to understand; - c) each Member will participate in decisions regarding his or her health care, including the right to refuse treatment unless the individual meets criteria for involuntary treatment under the Mental Health Procedures Act of 1978; - d) each Member has the right to be free from any form of restraint or seclusion used as a means of coercion, discipline, convenience or retaliation, as specified in other federal regulations on the use of seclusion and restraint; - e) each Member may request and receive a copy of his or her medical records and request that they be amended or corrected in accordance with the Federal Privacy Law; - f) each Member is free to exercise his or her rights and that the exercise of those rights does not adversely affect the way the Primary Contractor, Providers or any state agency treats the Member.
-Specifically, Members are given opportunity to file a Complaint related to their race, national origin, ethnicity, age. sexual orientation, gender identity, and gender expression;
+- xvi. phone number of the Department's Fraud and Abuse hotline; - xvii. the Primary Contractor, its BH-MCO and contracted Providers must not discriminate against staff, agents or Members receiving services regardless of their race, color, national origin, ethnicity, actual or perceived sexual orientation, age, gender identity, gender expression or disability; - xviii. information on Advance Directives (mental health power of attorney and mental health declarations) for adult Members, including: - a.
+The description of State law, if applicable. - b.
+The process for notifying the Member of any changes in applicable State law as soon as possible, but no later than 90 days after the effective date of the change. - c.
+Any limitation the Primary Contractor or its BH-MCO has regarding implementation of Advanced Directives as a matter of conscience. - d.
+The process for Members to file a Complaint concerning noncompliance with the advanced directive requirements with the Primary Contractor, its BH-MCO and DOH. - e.
+How to request written information on Advance Directive policies. - xix. information to adult Members regarding Member rights. - xx. explanation of the operation of the BH-MCO. - xxi. explanation of how Members are assisted in making appointments and obtaining services including the explanation of procedures for accessing self-referred services and services that require prior authorization. - xxii. explanation of how Members are assisted to obtain transportation through MATP. - xxiii. explanation of how Member Complaints and Grievances are handled. - xxiv. explanation of rights, which must include the following: - a. each Member will be treated with respect and with due consideration for his or her dignity and privacy; - b. each Member will receive information on available treatment options and alternatives, presented in a manner appropriate to the Member's condition and ability to understand; - c. each Member will participate in decisions regarding his or her health care, including the right to refuse treatment unless the individual meets criteria for involuntary treatment under the Mental Health Procedures Act, as amended 1978;